syncromatics/hacktoberfest2018/_participants/steve.md

 layout: default
 name: Steve White
 github_username: stevenmwhite
-twitter_username: stevenmwhite
 ---

-I'm the Director of Product at Syncromatics, but I've only ever written a few lines of code (and only when driven by a guidebook).
-I'm basically faking it, but at some level aren't we all?
-I'm excited to learn more about the entire process of collaboring on code and to have some fun hacking around this Hacktoberfest.
+I'm the Chief Product Officer at GMV Syncromatics, and have been participating with Hacktoberfest with the team for a few years.
+While my focus is on user-centric design and product-market fit, learning more about code is a lot of fun.
+I lead the Product and Design teams and work very closely with Engineering, Customer Success, and Marketing to deliver products to our customers.